Eschatologue/CM_wiki/docs/character-creation/feat/deprecated/feat-4th-level.md

 - **Sniper**

-    If you make an :d20-attack: **Attack Roll** while Hidden and the roll misses, making the :d20-attack: **Attack Roll** doesn’t end the Hidden Condition on you.
+    If you make an :d20-attack: **Attack Roll** while Hidden and the roll misses, making the :d20-attack: **Attack Roll** doesn't end the Hidden Condition on you.

 ### Slasher